Helios: Heterogeneity-Aware Federated Learning with Dynamically Balanced Collaboration: Conclusion

 \section{Conclusion}

-In this work, we proposed \textit{ELFISH} — a resource-aware federated learning framework on heterogeneous edge devices.
-Leveraging thorough CNN model training consumption profiling on edge devices, innovative ``soft-training'' optimization scheme, as well as dedicated parameter aggregation scheme improvement, \textit{ELFISH} can effectively introduce local CNN model optimization into federating learning to eliminate computational stragglers, while maintaining expected collaborative convergence across all edge devices.
-Compared with conventional synchronized/asynchronized federated learning works, experiments demonstrated that the proposed \textit{ELFISH} has superior training accuracy, speed, as well as convergence robustness and Non-IID setting resistance.
-By well addressing the computational heterogeneity of edge devices, the proposed \textit{ELFISH} significantly enhances the applicability and performance of federated learning for training-on-edge.
+In this work, we proposed \textit{Helios} --- a heterogeneous-aware FL framework with dynamically balanced collaboration.
+Leveraging on-device model training consumption profiling and the innovative ``soft-training'' training scheme, \textit{Helios} can introduce effective local CNN model optimization into FL to eliminate stragglers, while maintaining expected collaborative convergence across all edge devices.
+Experiments demonstrated that the proposed \textit{Helios} achieves superior training accuracy, speed, as well as Non-IID setting resistance. \textit{Helios} significantly enhanced the applicability and performance of federated learning for training-on-edge.